 for first time infractions.
 These resolutions are typically informal, and must still

-be reported to Judicial Affairs.
-If the student is not found responsible for future
+infractions.
+As long as the student is not found responsible for past or future academic

 the assignment or exam, failing the class, suspension, or withholding a degree.
 For

-a complete list, refer to Code of Conduct.
+a complete list, refer to the Student Code of Conduct.
 Sanctions should be applied fairly and consistently, and should be commensurate

 to the infraction.

-an academic sanction within ten (10) days of outcome notification to the appropriate
+Students may appeal an academic sanction within ten (10) days of outcome notification

 FACULTY MAY NOT REMOVE A STUDENT FROM CLASS OR DENY A STUDENT ACCESS TO A FINAL EXAM